 Advion fire ant bait also controls common nuisance ant species listed on the product label.
 A broadcast application of 1.5 lbs. of product per acre, or mound treatment of four tablespoons per colony, provides effective control of these species.
 Apply the bait when ants are actively foraging, and avoid mowing or irrigation for 24 hours to allow ample time for the target ants to harvest the bait.

 If a spray application is desired to control nuisance ants, Meridian® 25WG insecticide (12.7 to 17 oz./acre) can provide effective and long-lasting control.
 Adding Scimitar® GC insecticide (5-10 fl. oz./acre) can dramatically improve the speed of activity.
 These can be applied as a spot treatment to target existing mounds, and should be applied in a large amount of water (5-10 gallons per 1,000 ft.2) or watered-in after application to drive the active ingredients into the infested soil.

 For more information about ant control, contact your local Syngenta territory manager.

-©2021 Syngenta.
+© 2022 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
 Scimitar GC is a Restricted Use Pesticide.
-Advion®, Meridian®, Scimitar® and the Syngenta logo are trademarks of a Syngenta Group Company.
+Advion®, Meridian®, Scimitar®, the Alliance Frame and the Syngenta logo are trademarks of a Syngenta Group Company.
 All other trademarks used herein are the property of their respective owner.